mas-bandwidth/gafferongames/content/post/integration_basics.md

             return output;
         }

-The acceleration function is what drives the entire simulation and in the example source code for this article it calculates a spring and damper force and returns it as the acceleration assuming unit mass:
+The acceleration function is what drives the entire simulation.
+Let's set it to the spring damper system we have been using and return the acceleration assuming unit mass:

         float acceleration( const State & state, double t ) {